 When you think of safety risks in the workplace, you may think of slippery floors or lifting injuries.

-But according to Don Carl, senior safety management specialist at Sharp Grossmont Hospital, cell phones and other portable electronic devices can be downright dangerous when in the hands of a distracted walker.
+But according to Don Carl, director of environmental health and workplace safety for Sharp HealthCare, cell phones and other portable electronic devices can be downright dangerous when in the hands of a distracted walker.

 According to the American Academy of Orthopedic Surgeons (AAOS), the number of injuries to people walking while using their phones has more than doubled since 2004.
 In fact, AAOS found that more than a quarter of participants in a study of this trend say they have experienced injuries due to distracted walking.